sulemanahmed1/goals/README.md

+## you can view a live demo of this app by clicking on the following url https://goals-kappa.vercel.app/

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.